RedisLabs/redislabs-docs/content/modules/redisjson/_index.md

 Applications developed with the [open source version of RedisJSON](https://github.com/RedisJSON/RedisJSON) are 100% compatible with RedisJSON in Redis Enterprise Software.

-## RedisJSON paths
+## JSON paths

 [Paths](https://redis.io/docs/stack/json/path) let you traverse the structure of a JSON document, starting from the root, and interact only with the data you want.
 You can also use paths to perform operations on specific JSON elements.

-Since there is no standard for JSON path syntax, RedisJSON implements its own.
+Since there is no standard for JSON path syntax, Redis Stack implements its own.

 ### JSONPath syntax